Plan Your Visit

 For over a century, the Overholts maintained the tradition of distilling Monongahela rye, considered the quintessential American whiskey.
 Prohibition caused the distillery to shut down in 1919.
 In 1927, the Overholt Company was acquired by National Distillers.
 National Distillers & Chemical Corp’s distilling division was in turn acquired by American Brands and its subsidiary James B. Beam Distilling Co in 1987.
 Today, Beam Suntory produces Old Overholt in Kentucky.

-West Overton Village began producing their own rye whiskey on the historic property in 2020, reviving a tradition that dates back to Henry Overholt’s first whiskey stills in 1803.
+West Overton Village began producing its own rye whiskey on the historic property in 2020, reviving a tradition that dates back to Henry Overholt’s first whiskey stills in 1803.

 West Overton is notable for being the birthplace of Henry Clay Frick, whose coke company made him one of the wealthiest and most significant industrialists in American history.

 Henry Clay Frick spent much of the first thirty years of his life at West Overton.
 While his father’s work required the family to move around the area, the Fricks routinely returned to West Overton.
-In his youth, Henry was often too sickly to work as a laborer on the farm, and accompanied his grandfather, Abraham, as he oversaw the village industries.
-Abraham taught him the importance of a strong work ethic and the inner workings of business, including shrewd decision-making and risk-taking.
-As a teenager, Frick worked as a bookkeeper at the village’s general store run by his uncle, Christian S. Overholt, and later at the family’s Broadford Distillery in Connellsville.
-It was at the Broadford Distillery where Frick first ventured in the coal and coke industry.
+In his youth, Henry was often too sickly to work as a laborer on the farm, so he accompanied his grandfather, Abraham, as he oversaw the village industries.
+Abraham taught Henry the importance of a strong work ethic and the inner workings of business, including shrewd decision-making and risk-taking.
+As a teenager, Henry worked as a bookkeeper at the village’s general store run by his uncle, Christian S. Overholt, and later at the family’s Broadford Distillery in Connellsville.
+It was at the Broadford Distillery where Henry first ventured in the coal and coke industry.

-Aware of the industry’s rising profitability, Frick and his cousins developed a coal and coke operation on 125 acres adjacent to the Broadford Distillery, with Frick serving as manager in 1871.
+Aware of the industry’s rising profitability, Henry Clay Frick and his cousins developed a coal and coke operation on 125 acres adjacent to the Broadford Distillery, with Henry serving as manager in 1871.
 The H.C.
 Frick Coke Company in Scottdale became one of the largest coke producers in the country.
-Frick was a millionaire by 1880, allowing him and his wife, Adelaide Howard Childs, to purchase the Clayton mansion in Pittsburgh.
+Henry was a millionaire by 1880, allowing him and his wife, Adelaide Howard Childs, to purchase the Clayton mansion in Pittsburgh.
 He also acquired a majority share of the Overholt distilling company in 1881.

 Henry Clay Frick died in 1919 and left his fortune to his daughter, Helen Clay Frick.
 She purchased West Overton in 1922 to preserve and share the history of her family.